Estimated reading time: 7 minutes

 To be clear, writing, creating images, formatting, optimizing SEO, and everything else in between takes A LOT of dedication and effort.
 What we mean by time-saving is that by strategically utilizing blogs (from the start) to answer frequently asked questions, you’re doing yourself a few favors:

 - Brainstorming frequently asked questions (even if you already have an FAQ page) can help you develop a new list of writing topics.

 - Those more complex FAQ page questions can now be better (and more quickly) answered if you internally link those new blog topics accordingly.

 - Over time, your super helpful “FAQ + blog hybrid” could help answer questions better, reduce confusion, and simplify things for your customers.
 Less time clarifying = [you fill in the blank]

 5. Consider future ways to personalize your small business blog

 If you’re looking for ways to further your business blog → add Infographics, GIFS, short videos, etc.

 Ultimately, don’t be nervous about experimenting with your blog!
 Some tactics will end up working better than others.
 But no matter what, blogs are a great way to stand out from the crowd.
 They’re meant to be personable and enjoyable!
 Reserve the jargon and MLA/APA formatting for research papers and dissertations.
 However, make sure to link your sources to help enhance credibility and avoid other issues.

 6. Blogs can help SEO (if done correctly)

 AVOID “keyword stuffing!” at all costs!
 What is keyword stuffing?
 It’s when you overuse your focus keyword in a single post.
-Keyword stuffing isn’t only looked down upon by search engines, but it takes away from your post’s quality and makes it sound choppy and not cohesive.
+Search engines don’t only look down upon keyword stuffing, but it takes away from your post’s quality and makes it sound choppy and not cohesive.

 7. Choose a CMS (Content Management System) that is designed for small business blogs